 Professional degree status is not about a meaningless definition.
 For the Department of Education, it determines student eligibility for higher federal student loan caps and access to workforce development programs.
 This affects audiology education, recruitment, retention, and patient care.

-Yes, hearing instrument specialists and audiology assistants are important providers of hearing care who are more needed than ever in this field.
+Yes, hearing instrument specialists, audiology assistants, and otolaryngologists are important providers of hearing care who are more needed than ever in this field.
 This does not minimize what they do.
 They work in concert with audiologists to deliver vital services.
 But we need all hearing care professionals right now.
 And the Department of Education’s proposed removal of audiology from its recognized professional programs risks limiting the supply of future audiologists when we’re facing a workforce shortage.

 Audiology Meets Every Test of a Profession

-Audiologists are trained at the doctoral level, complete extensive supervised clinical education, pass national examinations, and maintain licensure.
+Audiologists are trained at the doctoral level, complete extensive supervised clinical education, pass national examinations, and maintain state licensure.
 They diagnose, manage, and treat complex disorders of hearing and balance that directly affect communication, cognition, fall risk, mental health, and overall quality of life.
 These are not extraneous services.
-They are essential to safe, effective, and equitable care.
+They are essential to providing all patients with the care they need.

 Impact on Access and Equity